phdata/streamliner/customer-docs/user-manual.md

         WHEN MATCHED AND s.dms_operation = 'D' THEN DELETE WHEN NOT MATCHED AND s.dms_operation != 'D' OR s.dms_operation IS NULL THEN INSERT (${table.columnList(null)}, dms_operation, dms_ts) VALUES (${table.columnList("s")}, s.dms_operation, s.max_dms_ts);
    ```
-3. Since Streamliner 5.0 is written in JAVA, we might have to convert few Java code into Scala to support in SSP template.
-For example we converted Java List to Scala Seq to use few scala methods in SSP template.
+3. Since Streamliner 5.x is written in JAVA, we might have to convert few Java code into Scala to support in SSP template.
+For example, we converted Java List to Scala Seq to use few scala methods in SSP template.

    Example: